BonnieKali/ProTec/README.md

 # ProTec
-## Android Application for Alzheimer's patients
+## Android Application for Alzheimer's patients & their Carers
 This android application aims at caring for alzhiemer patients allowing them to:
 - be monitored and located
 - get alerts that they have left their home.